SpaceBunEth/my-pseudocode/pseudocode.md

 - Source of heat - Ex: (Stove)
 - Work surface - Ex: (Cutting Board)
 - Cutting Tool - Ex: (Knife)
-- Stirring Tool - Ex: (Wooden Spoon)
+- Stirring Tool - Ex: (Wooden Spoon) No this will not work with a regular spoon.
 - One Large Pot or Cauldron
 - Groceries/ Raw Food Items